Outdoor Recreation Updates

 Linn County Parks, Trails, Natural Areas, and Preserves are OPEN.
 These areas are currently open to the public from sunrise to sunset.
 Safe activities may include walking, hiking, nature discovery, scavenger hunts, geocaching, fishing, and much more.
 The Matsell Bridge shooting range also remains open at this time.

-Watercraft Concession: In-park watercraft rentals are open at Pinicon Ridge Park starting May 23.
+Watercraft Concession: In-park watercraft rentals are open at Pinicon Ridge Park.
 The canoe shuttle program is currently suspended due to health and safety concerns.